Neural Network Tool

 - Zero centered: All predictor fields are scaled so that they have a minimum value of negative one and a maximum value of one, with all other values being between negative and positive one).

 - The weight decay: The decay weight limits the movement in the new weight values at each iteration (also called "epoch") of the estimation process.
 The value of the decay weight should be between zero and one, larger values place a greater restriction of the possible movements of the weights.
-In general, a weight decay value of between 0.01 and 0.2 often work well.
+In general, a weight decay value of between 0.01 and 0.2 often works well.

 - The +/- range of the initial (random) weights around zero: The weights given to the input variables in each hidden node are initialized using random numbers.
 This option allows the user to set the range of the random numbers used.
 Generally, the values should be near 0.5.
 However, smaller values can be better if all the input variables are large in size.
 A value of 0 is actually a special value that causes the tool to find a good comprise value given the input data.

-- The maximum number of weights allowed in the model: This option become relevant when there are a large number of predictor fields and nodes in the hidden layer.
+- The maximum number of weights allowed in the model: This option becomes relevant when there are a large number of predictor fields and nodes in the hidden layer.
 Reducing the number of weights speeds up model estimation, and also reduces the chance that the algorithm finds a local optimum (as opposed to a global optimum) for the weights.
 Weights excluded from the model are implicitly set to zero.

 - The maximum number of iterations for model estimation: This value controls the number of attempts the algorithm can make in attempting to find improvements in the set of model weights relative to the previous set of weights.
 If no improvements are found in the weights prior to the maximum number of iterations, the algorithm will terminate and return the best set of weights.
 This option defaults to 100 iterations.
 In general, given the behavior of the algorithm, it is likely to make sense to increase this value if needed, at the cost of lengthening the runtime for model creation.